sonnerberg/website/content/uppgift/create-a-web-page-on-apache-virtual-host.md

 Create a file, `log.txt`, and place it in the directory above.

+For introductions to HTML and CSS look at Mozilla Developer Networks introductions for [Introduction to HTML](https://developer.mozilla.org/en-US/docs/Learn/HTML/Introduction_to_HTML) and [Learn to style HTML using CSS](https://developer.mozilla.org/en-US/docs/Learn/CSS).

 Requirements {#krav}
 -----------------------

+1. Copy all files from the `example/report` folder to `me/report`.
+Enter the command you use in the log (`log.txt`).

+1. If you want to earn extra credits adapt `me.html` and `about.html` with both additional HTML and CSS.

 1. Create an Apache Virtual Host `me.linux.se`.
 Save a copy of the config file `me.linux.se.conf` in your course repo.

-1. Copy all files and directories from `example/redovisa` to the `/var/www/html/me.linux.se` folder that you created when you created the virtual host.
+1. Copy all files and directories from `me/report` to the `/var/www/html/me.linux.se` folder that you created when you created the virtual host.
 Enter the command you use in the log (`log.txt`).

-1. Adapt the web page so it is about you.

-1. Make sure you can access the site with your browser on your local development computer.
+1. Make sure you can access the site with your browser on your local development computer through port forwarding.

-1. Open a terminal, use `lynx` to open your newly created website.
+1. Open a terminal in your VirtualBox, use `lynx` to open your newly created website.
 Enter the command you use in the log (`log.txt`).

 1. Take a screenshot of the terminal that shows when using `lynx` to access the site.
 Save it as `dump.png`.
 Save the image in .png format and use lower case letters in the file name.